Hebrew alphabet: Gershayim

 The symbol ״ is called a gershayim and is a punctuation mark used in the Hebrew language to denote acronyms.
 It is written before the last letter in the acronym, e.g. ר״ת.
 Gershayim is also the name of a cantillation mark in the reading of the Torah, printed above the accented letter, e.g. א֞.

 Stylistic variants

 The following table displays typographic and chirographic variants of each letter.
-For the five letters that have a different final form used at the end of words, the final forms are displayed beneath the regular form.
+For the letters that have different forms in word-final position, the final forms are displayed beneath the regular forms.

-The block (square, or "print" type) and cursive ("handwritten" type) are the only variants in widespread contemporary use.
+The block (square, or print form) and cursive (handwritten form) are the only variants in widespread contemporary use.
 Rashi is also used, for historical reasons, in a handful of standard texts.